What is a syndrome?

 If you would like to know more about an epilepsy syndrome, please speak to your doctor.
 If you would like to know more about epilepsy in general, please contact Epilepsy Action.

-The most common areas of the brain which give rise to gelastic seizures are the hypothalamus (a small but extremely important structure deep in the centre of the brain), the temporal lobes and the frontal lobes.
+The most common areas of the brain which give rise to gelastic seizures are the hypothalamus (a small and extremely important structure deep in the centre of the brain), the temporal lobes and the frontal lobes.

 A common cause of gelastic epilepsy is a small tumour in the hypothalamus.
 This tumour may be either a hamartoma or an astrocytoma.
 A hamartoma is a benign (non-cancerous) growth made up of an abnormal mixture of cells and tissues normally found in the area of the body where the growth occurs.
 An astrocytoma is a nervous system tumour that grows from astrocytes.
 Astrocytomas are a type of glial cell.
 Glial cells are the supporting cells of the nervous system.